Es6 Ncurry

 I rewrote the functions needed using ES6 notation; making heavy use of rest and spread operators.
 This

-included an ES6-style rewrite of leave
+included an ES6-style rewrite of leave.

 I see one possible downside to this implementation.
-We can’t use this
+We can’t use this when applying leave’s function.

-We have to use null
+We have to use null unless we add a receiver parameter to the signature somewhere.

 Try it in the repl